Want to create a balanced schedule to fit EVERYTHING into your math block?

 Join me for a FREE, Guided Math workshop to discover how to easily incorporate Guided Math into your current schedule!

-When prepping and organizing math centers, I recommend that the first thing you do is print onto card stock and laminate to begin your organization system.
-This ensures that your materials will last.
 I have a personal laminator that has been a lifesaver and has become one of my favorite things for my classroom space!
-These can be found at Walmart, Target, or Amazon for around $20.
+These can be found at Walmart, Target, or Amazon.
 The lamination is much more durable than the flimsy film that most school laminators have.
-I buy my sheets in bulk from Amazon as well.
+I buy my laminating sheets in bulk from Amazon as well.

 If you do not read anything else in this blog post, please do not miss what I am about to say!